mlflow/mlflow/docs/source/getting-started/tracking-server-overview/index.rst

 * **Username**: Your email address that signs in Databricks CE.
 * **Password**: Your password of Databricks CE.

-If the authentication succeeds, you should see a message "Succesfully signed in Databricks!".
+If the authentication succeeds, you should see a message "Successfully signed in Databricks!".

 .. code-block:: python